EastGroup Properties Earnings Call Transcripts

 -

-FFO per share grew 7.1% year-over-year, with strong leasing and NOI growth despite lower occupancy.
-Guidance was raised for 2025, though development starts and acquisitions are delayed amid tariff and macro uncertainty.
-Balance sheet metrics remain robust.
+FFO per share rose 7.1% year-over-year, with strong leasing and occupancy, though LA lags.
+Guidance for 2025 was raised, but development starts and acquisitions are delayed amid tariff and macro uncertainty.
+Balance sheet remains strong, with low leverage and ample liquidity.

 -